Changing Rooms in the Residence Halls: Policies

 Following room selection, all room assignments for returning students are permanent; however, over the course of the summer we may experience some attrition, resulting in vacancies.
 These vacancies will be filled at the discretion of the Office of Residential Life through students who have registered for final selection and any new admitted residential students.

 Due to the high volume of transactions being managed over the course of the summer months, the Office of Residential Life does not contact residents if there has been a change to the students living in their room.
 It is expected that if a student is leaving campus, they are responsible for informing their roommates.
-Students may access their housing application within the Agora portal to see if any changes to their roommates have occurred.
+Students with vacancies may email email@example.com after June 13th to find out information on replacement roommates.
+The Office of Residential Life does not share this information over the telephone.

 If students are looking to change their room assignment, the Office of Residential Life does not process room changes over the summer.
 If students are still interested after the first two weeks of the semester, they can contact their Resident Director.